hrevans07/honeynet/SETTING UP VIRUTALIZATION.md

 - Provide the path to the installation medium and select the operating system you are installing
 	- Note the installation media should be on the host that will be running the VM not the one running virt-manager
 - Configure memory and number of CPUs.
-- For the disk, we will select or create custom storage, and click Manage
+- For the disk, create a custom storage, and click Manage
 	- Select a storage pool, or create a new one.
 	- Select a name and capacity for the disk. qcow2 is the recommended format
 	- Select the volume you just creted and click Choose Volume